How to Count List Elements with a For Loop in Python

-Knowing how many times a specified number appears inside the lists with a for loop is an operational procedure.
+Knowing how many times a specified number appears inside a list with a for loop is an operational procedure.
 To apply this method, it is quite simple to introduce a count variable and increase it whenever the same number is found inside the list.
 You will write a lot more code than built-in functions with this method, but it will allow you to do different operations (e.g., add another condition or even count multiple elements at once).

 This is also more useful for big data with custom filters or in case of non-strict formatting of the results (in other words, when results do not only regard the number of unique value occurrences).
 You can always follow this approach.
 It’s a classic way that leads you into Python, from the main concepts of iteration and list traversal, through such concepts.